Important MCQ Sampling Quiz – 7

 Online MCQs about Sampling and Sampling Distributions with Answers

-11. If $X$ represents the number of units having the specified characteristic and $N$ is the size of the population, then population proportion $p$ is equal to
+9. If $X$ represents the number of units having the specified characteristic and $n$ is the size of the sample then sample proportion $\hat{p}$ is equal to

 Online MCQ Sampling Quiz